barsoom/ex-remit/README.md

     # Add 100 comments via 100 webhook calls (GitHub sends one per call).
     # May not be listed exactly 100 times in the UI, because we list based on CommentNotifications.
     mix wh.comments 100

+It's also possible to generate co-authored commits using the `--co-authored` flag, note that this also requires you to pass count:

+    # Adds 10 co-authored commits using commit trailers, e.g. Co-authored-by: foo <foo@example.com>
+    mix wh.commits 10 --co-authored

 ### Working on the connection detection